ekeilty17/GA4GH-DOS-Server/README.md

 ### MYSQL Set Up

-* Make a user named "dos" with a password "dos"
+* Make a user named "travis" with a password ""
 * grant all privileges
 * Make a database called "dos"